-From time to time the ACD may afford preferential terms of investment to certain groups of investors.
+36.1 From time to time the ACD may afford preferential terms of investment to certain groups of investors.
 In assessing whether such terms are afforded to an investor, the ACD will ensure that any such concession is not inconsistent with its obligation to act in the overall best interests of the relevant sub-fund and its investors.
-In particular, the ACD may typically exercise its discretion to waive the initial charge, or redemption charge, or investment minima for investment in a Class for investors that are investing sufficiently large amounts, either initially or are anticipated to do so over time, such as platform service providers and institutional investors including fund of fund investors.
+In particular, the ACD may typically exercise its discretion to waive these charges, the investment minima or a rebate portion of the ACD's Annual Charge in a Class for investors that are investing sufficiently large amounts, either initially or are anticipated to do so over time, such as platform service providers and institutional investors including fund of fund investors.
 The ACD may also have agreements in place with such groups of investors which result in them paying a reduced Annual Charge.
 Additionally, the ACD may grant similar preferential terms to the employees of companies within the M&G Group of companies or their associates.